Lieb-Robinson bounds with exponential-in-volume tails: Summary of results

 In $d>1$, we must be careful about predicting the scaling directly from the number of terms in the perturbative expansion \eqref{eq:taylorseriesintro}.
 As depicted in Figure \ref{fig:schematic}b, the number of ways that an operator can grow to fill a large volume is exponentially large in volume itself!
 As we Taylor expand $A_x(t)$ at higher orders $n$ in $t$, the larger support of $[H_{X_{n-1}},\cdots,[H_{X_1},A_x]]$ means that there are yet more terms in $H$ that may not commute with the nested commutator at the $n^\text{th}$ step.
 As is known \cite{araki,Avdoshkin:2019trj}, the growth in the number of possible terms is enough to break the convergence of the series.
 Therefore, if the weight of an operator that fills an entire volume truly does decay as $\exp[-R^d]$, we must find a careful way to re-sum this series.

-Our main technical tool for this re-summation is the equivalence class formalism recently introduced in Ref.~\cite{chen2021operator}.
-In Section~\ref{subsec:advantage}, we illustrate the flexibility in choosing which paths to include in the bound, and in Section~\ref{sec:nestedcommutatorbounds} we leverage this flexibility to introduce a reformulation of the problem (as illustrated in Figure~\ref{fig:setup}) that allows us to separate out the direct paths connecting sites within a ball of radius $R$ to $x$.
-As a tool for probing the support of an operator, we use nested commutators.
-In Theorems~\ref{thm:bound} and \ref{thm:exponential_H} for local and quasilocal Hamiltonians respectively, we prove the following bound, shown here in schematic form:
+Our main technical tool for this re-summation is the equivalence-class formalism recently introduced in Ref.~\cite{chen2021operator}.
+In Sec.~\ref{subsec:advantage}, we use an example of a system with a weak link to illustrate the flexibility in choosing which paths to include in the bound.
+In Sec.~\ref{sec:nestedcommutatorbounds} we leverage this flexibility to introduce a reformulation of the problem, as illustrated in Fig.~\ref{fig:setup}.
+This reformulation allows us to separate out the direct paths connecting sites within a ball of radius $R$ to $x$.
+We phrase our theorem in terms of nested commutators as a tool for probing the support of an operator.

+We use ``local" to refer to Hamiltonians with finite-range interactions and ``quasi-local" to refer to Hamiltonians with interactions that decay exponentially and sufficiently rapidly with the volume of their support, which may be slightly stronger than the way it has been used before in the literature.
+Our first result is to rigorously prove the following: \begin{thm}[Thm.~\ref{thm:bound} and Thm.~\ref{thm:exponential_H} (Informal)] Suppose that $S_1, \dots, S_m$ are regions which are at least $r$ apart.
+Let $\mathcal O_1, \dots ,\mathcal O_m$ be operators that only act non-trivially on these regions respectively, with operator norm $\Vert \mathcal O_i \Vert = 1$ for simplicity.
+Let $A$ be an operator with $\Vert A \Vert = 1$, and suppose that the distance between the support of $A$ and any $S_i$ is also at least $r$.
+If $H$ is a local Hamiltonian, then there exist constants $c_{\text{LR}}, v_{\text{LR}}$ independent of $m$ such that

+for any $\LRvel t < r$.
+If $H$ is quasi-local, then as long as $S_i$ are not ``too close" together, the following slightly weaker bound holds:

+with $\mu$ a constant independent of $m$.
+The value of $\CLR$ is irrelevant as long as $r$ is sufficiently large. \end{thm}